-5.7.1.3.1. vertical separation is applied until the arriving aircraft has reported passing the compulsory reporting waypoint on the instrument flight procedure, the location of such waypoint to be determined by the appropriate ATS authority;

-5.7.1.3.2. the take-off takes place before the arriving aircraft crosses a designated waypoint on the instrument flight procedure, the location of such waypoint to be determined by the appropriate ATS authority; and

-5.7.1.3.3. the departing aircraft remains clear of the arrival protection area until another form of separation is established.
+- a) vertical separation is applied until the arriving aircraft has reported passing the compulsory reporting waypoint on the instrument flight procedure, the location of such waypoint to be determined by the appropriate ATS authority; - b) the take-off takes place before the arriving aircraft crosses a designated waypoint on the instrument flight procedure, the location of such waypoint to be determined by the appropriate ATS authority; and - c) the departing aircraft remains clear of the arrival protection area until another form of separation is established.

-Fig. 5-42.
-Examples of Arrival Protecting Area
+Fig. 5-36.
+Example of Arrival Protecting Area